-lowa. lowa has been a quiet leader in energy efficiency for the past decade or more.
-Historically, lowa maintained a system wherein the lowa Utilities Board approved five-year energy efficiency planning cycles with no spending caps, no lost revenue mechanisms and no incentive mechanism for savings achievements.
-What set lowa apart is that these plans applied to and were therefore paid for by the regulated utilities' full customer base.
-In 2018, the lowa legislature passed a law that will allow all customers to opt-out under specific circumstances.
+Iowa.
+Iowa has been a quiet leader in energy efficiency for the past decade or more.
+Historically, Iowa maintained a system wherein the Iowa Utilities Board approved five-year energy efficiency planning cycles with no spending caps, no lost revenue mechanisms and no incentive mechanism for savings achievements.
+What set Iowa apart is that these plans applied to and were therefore paid for by the regulated utilities' full customer base.
+In 2018, the Iowa legislature passed a law that will allow all customers to opt-out under specific circumstances.
 The presently operational (2019-2023) utility plans did not trigger the opt-out provision, but the possibility remains for future planning cycles.

 The board shall allow a customer of an electric utility that is required to be rate regulated to request an exemption from participation in any five-year energy efficiency plan offered by an electric utility if the energy efficiency plan and the demand response plan, at the time of approval by the board, have a cumulative rate-payer impact test result of less than 1.
-Upon receipt of a request for exemption submitted by a customer, the electric utility shall grant the exemption the practice of resale and redistribution of such electricity within a building prior to January 2, 1957, or (ii) was providing lighting services to tenants in a multi-occupancy building, but only to the extent such resale, redistribution or lighting service is authorized by the electric utility's tariffs that were on file with the Commission on the effective date of this Act.
-(220 ILCS 5.
-Article 16.
-Section 16-102 (1997)).
+Upon receipt of a request for exemption submitted by a customer, the electric utility shall grant the exemption and, beginning January 1 of the following year, the customer shall no longer be assessed the costs of the plan and shall be prohibited from participating in any program included in such plan until the exemption no longer applies, as determined by the board.
+(IA 2018) (emphasis added)